Cosmic ocean

-A cosmic ocean, world ocean, or celestial river is a mythological tradition found in many cultures and civilizations, representing the world or cosmos enveloped by "primordial waters."
-The waters existed before creation, and from these primordial waters the earth and the entire cosmos arose, one of the main embodiments of chaos or chaos itself.
-The waters act as an element and the space filled by the element, in various personified forms (in the guise of divine characters and monsters associated with chaos), as well as an abstract speculative principle.
+A cosmic ocean, cosmic sea, primordial waters, or celestial river is a mythological motif that represents the world or cosmos enveloped by a vast primordial ocean.
+Found in many cultures and civilizations, the cosmic ocean exists before the creation of the Earth.
+From the primordial waters the Earth and the entire cosmos arose.
+The cosmic ocean represents or embodies chaos.

+The cosmic ocean takes form in the mythology of Yazidism, Ahl-e Haqq, Alevism, Ancient Egyptian mythology, Ancient Greek mythology, Canaanite mythology, Ancient Hindu mythology, Ancient Iranian, Sumerian, Zoroastrianism, Ancient Roman mythology and many other world mythologies.

 The primacy of the ocean in some creation myths corresponds to the cosmological model of land surrounded by the world ocean.
 The sky is often thought of as something like the upper sea.
 The concept of a watery chaos also underlies the widespread motif of the worldwide flood that took place in early times.
-The emergence of earth from water, the curbing of the global flood or underground waters are usually presented as a factor in cosmic ordering.
+The emergence of earth from water and the curbing of the global flood or underground waters are usually presented as a factor in cosmic ordering.

 Background

-In ancient creation texts, the primordial waters are often represented as originally having filled the entire universe and being the first source of the gods cosmos with the act of creation corresponding to the establishment of an inhabitable space separate from the enveloping waters.
+In ancient creation texts, the primordial waters are often represented as having filled the entire universe and are the first source of the gods.
+The act of creation is the establishment of an inhabitable space separate from the enveloping waters.
+The cosmic ocean is the shape of the universe before creation.